 The shoulder strap doesn’t have a perfect home, but I found keeping it behind the back panel worked well enough.

-It just misses a couple of those next level tricks for making the most of the transforming concept.
+The bag just misses a couple of those next level tricks for making the most of the transforming concept.
 For instance, I’d love to see a smart place for the shoulder strap to live when in backpack mode.
-Heck, I’d love to see the shoulder strap double as a great waist belt (which could be tucked away) when in backpack mode.
-Perhaps they’ll get that for next revision…

 It’s quite a comfortable pack for travel and business needs.
 The laptop sits against your back, so you can’t arch nicely while riding, but it’s fine for standard duty.

 There’s a wonderful lack of airmesh (yay for scratch-free), and the straps are well padded.

 Heimplanet have also replaced the stiff PE board in the bag with a dense closed cell foam to get a better balance between comfort and stiffness and to make the edges less sharp.